Empidonax difficilis

 Fledglings: 5 Aug

-As in spring, reports away from the breeding range in fall are rare; 22 of the 24 reports, all in the Panhandle, are 15 Aug-13 Sep, with exceptions 9 Aug 1995 (Silcock 1995) and one banded 10 Oct 2008 at Wildcat Hills NC, Scotts Bluff Co.
+As in spring, reports away from the breeding range in fall are rare; 22 of the 24 reports, all in the Panhandle, are 15 Aug-13 Sep, with an earlier date 9 Aug 1995 (Silcock 1995) and a later date one banded 10 Oct 2008 at Wildcat Hills NC, Scotts Bluff Co.

 Reports with tangible evidence, banded and/or photographed (but see Comments), are 24-26 Aug 2002 juvenile Bushnell Cemetery, Kimball Co, 28 Aug-8 Sep 1979 Garden Co, 28 Aug and 7 Sep 2015 Chadron SP, Dawes Co, 30 Aug 2014 Chadron SP, 1 Sep 2019 Scotts Bluff Co, 6 Sep 2012 Gering Cemetery, Scotts Bluff Co, 9 Sep 1978 Garden Co, 10 Sep 2009 Chadron SP, and 13 Sep 2011 Chadron SP.

-Comments: The former “Pacific-Slope” Flycatcher may not be expected in Nebraska, Tony Leukering (personal communication) pointed out that, like Cassin’s Vireo, which is more common in fall on the Colorado Plains than Plumbeous Vireo, “it is too likely that Pacific-slope could be regular” also; this led Leukering to state: “I’m not even willing to identify silent migrant Westerns”.
+Comments: The former “Pacific-Slope” Flycatcher (now in part E. d. difficilis) may not be unexpected in Nebraska; Tony Leukering (personal communication) pointed out that, like Cassin’s Vireo, which is more common in fall on the Colorado Plains than Plumbeous Vireo, “it is too likely that Pacific-slope could be regular” also; this led Leukering to state: “I’m not even willing to identify silent migrant Westerns”.

 Images